Abhiraj-Sardar/CINEX/README.md

 This has two different views one is Homepage another is Adminpage.

 <h1>How To Install and Run This Software</h1>
+<b>before installing it some database configurations need to be done please consider the end of this readme file for that</b>
   <ol type="1">
     <li>Copy The link from Github and paste it at git bash after this command <b>$git clone<pre><copied link></pre></b></li>
     <li>in your local system create a directory and open it in Eclipse</li>
        <li>now import the cloned project from Eclipse</li>
       <li>run index.jsp file for client side view</li>
        <li>run adminlogin.html for admin side view</li>
   </ol>
       <b>don't forget to set the tomcat server i.e, setting the port and http requests</b>
 <h1>Home Page</h1>